vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

             /  \        /  \
           40    50    100   40              0                                                   2
 ```
-- Height of a listNode
+- Height of a node
-  - The height of a listNode is the number of edges from the listNode to the deepest leaf.
+  - The height of a node is the number of edges from the node to the deepest leaf.
 - Height of a tree
   - The height of a tree is a height of the root.

-- Depth of a listNode
+- Depth of a node
-    - The depth of a listNode is the number of edges from the root to the listNode.
+    - The depth of a node is the number of edges from the root to the node.
     - Depth is in relation to nodes

 ### Binary Tree Classifications

 #### Full Binary Tree [zero or two children]
-A full binary tree is a binary tree in which each listNode has exactly zero or two children.
+A full binary tree is a binary tree in which each node has exactly zero or two children.
 ```
                  1
            2          3